 What safety tips should I follow if I’m grilling under a covered patio or porch?

-Grilling under a covered porch or patio, though a great idea for outdoor entertaining.
+Grilling under a porch or patio, though a great idea for outdoor entertaining.
 This can pose some safety risks, so it is important to understand how to grill safely in this setting.
+There are few requirements for bbq under patio cover.

-1. Patio or Porch has a high ceiling
+1. The patio or Porch has a high ceiling

 If your patio deck ceilings are fairly high then you should try grilling with gas grills or pellet grills.